Call Today – 386.320.6169

-At Every, Stack, and Upchurch, we work daily as a liaison between clients and the Florida Department of Children and Families in order to assist clients in obtaining Medicaid benefits when a client or their loved one is in need of assisted living facility or nursing home care.
+At Upchurch Law, we work daily as a liaison between clients and the Florida Department of Children and Families in order to assist clients in obtaining Medicaid benefits when a client or their loved one is in need of assisted living facility or nursing home care.
 We assist clients with every step of the Medicaid application process, including the completion of the Medicaid application and the allocation of their assets so that they will not adversely affect their Medicaid eligibility.

 If you are private or self-paying for either yourself or for a loved one, you should contact our office immediately to find out if Medicaid can reduce or eliminate this financial burden.